-In 2020, we launched our software under the brand "Powered by Shapeways" to a limited set of design customers, and launched the first phase of this offering under the brand Otto in the fourth quarter of 2021, to third-party manufacturers.
+In 2020, we launched our software under the brand Powered by Shapeways to a limited set of design customers, and launched the first phase of this offering under the brand OTTO in the fourth quarter of 2021, to third-party manufacturers.
 This phase of the rollout involves activities such as creating awareness of the new offering and ensuring the software can interoperate with systems used by potential customers.
 We plan to roll out further phases of this software over the next two years.
-We believe that offering this software to other manufacturers will enable us to generate future revenue.
-However, we have not derived significant revenue from sales of its software to date, and may never be successful in doing so.
+Additionally, in April 2022 we acquired MFG.com ("MFG"), which we believe will help further our software strategy and is expected to help accelerate OTTO's phased rollout.
+We believe that offering our OTTO software to other manufacturers will enable us to generate future revenue.
+However, we have not derived significant revenue from sales of our software to date, and may never be successful in doing so.
 We expect to further commercialize our software, which we expect will provide software customers with an end-to-end software for their manufacturing operations and to expand the manufacturing capabilities that they offer to their customers.